sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_01_examine_settings_interface.md

 ### Verify required tools and resources

 This exercise requires a lab environment (either a hosted environment or a local PC) that's configured for C# development using Visual Studio Code and GitHub Copilot.
-Access to a GitHub account with GitHub Copilot enabled is also required.
+Access to a GitHub account with GitHub Copilot enabled is required.

 Complete the following steps to verify that your lab environment is configured correctly: